evykassirer/notes/cs341/341notes.md

 observation - when we explore an edge {u, v} starting from u

 - if v is white, then uv is a tree edge (hangs down) and π[v] = u is the predecessor of v in the BFS tree
-- otherwise, uv is a cross edge (goes across the 'tree' of the graph - think of it hanging)
+- otherwise, uv is a cross edge (goes across the 'tree' of the graph - pictures showing this to come later)
 - The BFS tree consists of all the tree edges.
 - Every vertex v != s has a unique predecessor π[v] in the BFS tree.